MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 ### Availability by region

-Currently, copilot in Power Automate for desktop is only available in environments located in the United States.
+Currently, the generate flow description using Copilot functionality, is only available in environments located in the United States.

 ### Availability by account type

-Currently, copilot in Power Automate for desktop is only available for users with a work or school account.
+Currently, the generate flow description using Copilot functionality, is only available for users with a work or school account.

 ### Prevent your users from using Copilot to generate a flow description